How to Browse Instagram Without Being Tracked (2026)

 Photo by Markus Spiske on Unsplash

-**Story views.** Your username appears on the poster's viewer list.
-No way around this inside the app.
-That list sticks around for 24 hours and feeds Instagram's engagement algorithm.
+Story views — Your username appears on the poster's viewer list.
+There's no way around this while using the app with your account.

-**Device data.** IP address, device model, browser fingerprint, approximate location — logged with every single session.
+Device data — IP address, device model, browser fingerprint, and approximate location are logged per session.

 Incognito Mode Won't Save You Here